 Contributed nonfinancial assets include donated services and other in-kind contributions, which are recorded at the respective fair values of the goods or services received.
-During the period from November 23, 2021 through December 31, 2022, contributed nonfinancial assets consisting of administrative support services from a related party totaled \$470,950.
+For the year ended December 31, 2023 and the period from November 23, 2021 through December 31, 2022, contributed nonfinancial assets consisting of administrative support services from a related party totaled \$906,570 and \$470,950, respectively.
 These administrative support services are used for management and general activities and were recognized based on current rates for similar administrative support services.